aws-samples/compute-optimizer-automation/README.md

 While AWS COA is a powerful solution for optimizing EC2 instances and reducing costs, it has certain limitations to consider:

-1. **Limited to EC2 Instances and EBS Volumes:** Currently, AWS COA only applies recommendations on EC2 instances and EBS Volumes.
-We have plans to expand support for other AWS services in future updates.
+1. **Limited to EC2 Instances and EBS Volumes:** Currently, AWS COA applies recommendations only to EC2 instances and EBS volumes, including optimizations for volume type, IOPS, and throughput, as well as the deletion of idle volumes.
+We plan to expand support for additional AWS services in future updates.

 2. **Recommendation Accuracy with CloudWatch Agent:** To ensure accurate recommendations, it is highly recommended to have the CloudWatch agent installed on all your instances.
 This allows AWS Compute Optimizer to consider memory usage alongside other metrics when generating recommendations.